 Rele Ountò ♥ Call the Drum Spirit

-Read about the 2016 Frisner Augustin Memorial Drum Festival here.
+Announcing the Fourth Annual Frisner Augustin Memorial Drum Concert

 A Dream Come True

-Now looking forward to its fourth year, the annual Frisner Augustin Memorial Drum Festival takes its inspiration from Makandal’s memorial tribute to the Master in June 2012, just months after his passing.
-The festival concert takes place at Roulette in Downtown Brooklyn, an elegant state-of-the-art concert hall dedicated to the celebration of music.
-The 2016 additions—an eight-session drumming workshop and a community forum on preserving the art—took place in Downtown Brooklyn and Fort Greene, respectively.
-The annual activities, which showcase the best of Haiti’s contemporary drummers and the art form they carry forward, realizes one of Maestro Augustin’s long-held dreams.
-Makandal produced the first annual festival on June 21, 2014; the second on June 26, 2015; and the third on June 25, 2016.
+Now preparing for its fourth year, the annual Frisner Augustin Memorial Drum Concert takes its inspiration from Makandal’s memorial tribute to the Master in June 2012, just months after his passing.
+The tribute and the first three years of the annual concert took place at Roulette in Downtown Brooklyn.
+It will take place in the Alvin Johnson/J.M.
+Kaplan Hall at the New School in Manhattan in 2017.
+This annual activity, which showcases the best of Haiti’s contemporary drummers and the art form they carry forward, realizes one of Maestro Augustin’s long-held dreams.

 Featured image by Kesler Pierre